XiaomanZhang91/SAS_mini_projects/README.md

 * `data/`: Includes raw data from case report forms(CRF).
 * `output/`: Generated reports in PDF, showing the structure of the original dataset and the generated demographics table.

+## Future Projects
+* **Longitudinal Data Analysis:** This project will showcase SAS code for analyzing longitudinal data using generalized estimating equations (GEEs).

 **Stay tuned for updates!**